TheFieryMoth/aneurysm/_sources/yolo.md

 this.
 As long as you have the original labels and the predicted labels, you can get the IoU scores of the boxes fairly easily.
 The script is located at:

-`/data/aneurysm/hakimi93/CamdenAneurysmProjectInference/scripts/get_iou_scores.py`
+`TutorialTest/training/scripts/get_iou_scores.py`

-Copy it over and find the variable named `preddir` (at the very bottom) and change the directory that leads to my labels to the directory that leads to your labels.
+Copy it over and find the variables named `truthdir` and `preddir` (at the very bottom) and change the paths so that they lead to your original labels and your predicted labels, respectively.

 Then, run the script and you will get the average IoU score.
 It should be somewhere at or above 0.9 for this dataset.